Tokamak de Fontenay-aux-Roses: Tokamak rush

 When the tokamak concept was first revealed by Soviet researchers in 1965, the results were so good that international observers dismissed them out of hand.
 A follow-up in 1968 showed even better results, 10 to 100 times the best seen in other labs.
 Once again the other labs dismissed the Soviet results.
 This time, however, Lev Artsimovich was prepared.
-He invited a team of UK researchers, nicknamed "the Culham Five", to measure the electron temperature in the T-3 device, using their newly-developed laser Thomson scattering diagnostic equipment, to see if the temperatures they were measuring were accurate.
+He invited a team of UK researchers, nicknamed "the Culham Five", to measure the electron temperature in the T-3 device using their newly-developed laser Thomson scattering diagnostic equipment.
 After months of setup and calibration, by the summer of 1969 the measurements carried out under the supervision of Derek Robinson showed the results were even better than the Soviets had reported the previous year.

 The result is what is today known as the "tokamak rush".
 These results suggested that the tokamak was the first large-scale device that clearly beat a significant barrier to progress up to that date, Bohm diffusion.
 While some experiments in the UK and US also showed signs of beating this limit, they did so at lower temperatures that were not useful for a fusion device.
 The tokamak's plasma was remaining stable even at the very highest temperatures the device was capable of.
 Interest in almost all other approaches waned, and by 1970 there were dozens of efforts around the world to beat the Soviet results.